cscorley/dissertation/chapters/3_method/2_study.md

 \ref{fig:changeset-flt}.
 We implemented our document extractor in Python v2.7 using the [Dulwich library](http://www.samba.org/~jelmer/dulwich/) for interacting with the source code repository.
-We extract documents from both a snapshot of the repository at a tagged snapshot and each commit reachable from that tag's commit.
+We extract documents from both a snapshot of the repository at a tagged commit and each commit reachable from that tag's commit.
 The same preprocessing steps are employed on all extracted documents, regardless of corpus source.